 That’s why you should follow the dos and don’ts in hosting (or attending) this activity, some of which are listed below.

 - Sharing the room.
-As much as possible, NEVER share the meeting room link with anyone without the permission of the host.
-It’s inappropriate to bring an uninvited plus-one especially if the host strictly limits their participants.
+As much as possible, NEVER share the meeting room link with anyone without the host’s permission.
+It’s inappropriate to bring an uninvited plus-one, especially if the host strictly limits their participants.

 - Being sensitive to others.
 Be considerate when telling a joke or statement that you think could offend someone, be it a participant or not.
 Keep it as wholesome and respectful as possible to avoid inconveniences.